je-suis-tm/quant-trading/README.md

 &nbsp;

 Most scripts inside this repository are technical indicator automated trading.
-These scripts include various types of momentum trading, opening range breakout and statistical arbitrage strategies.
+These scripts include various types of momentum trading, opening range breakout, reversal of support & resistance and statistical arbitrage strategies.
 Yet, quantitative trading is not only about technical analysis.
 It can refer to computational finance to exploit derivative price mismatch, pattern recognition on alternative datasets to generate alphas or low latency order execution in the market microstructure.
 Hence, there are a few ongoing projects inside this repository.
 These projects are mostly quantamental analysis on some strange ideas I come up with to beat the market (or so I thought).
 There is no HFT strategy simply because ultra high frequency data are very expensive to acquire (even consider platforms like Quantopian or Quandl).
 Additionally, please note that, all scripts are historical data backtesting/forward testing (basically via Python, not C++, maybe Julia in the near future).
 The assumption is that all trades are frictionless.
 No slippage, no surcharge, no illiquidity.
+Last but not least, all scripts contain a global function named main so that you can embed the scripts directly into you trading system (although too lazy to write docstring).

 ### Table of Contents